 Tennis is a predominantly individualistic game.
 When things go wrong, there are no team mates or a bad racket to blame, just yourself (or your partner in doubles, of course!).
 On the contrary, when you win, you also have no one else to congratulate but yourself.

-Being able to take responsibility for your actions and their outcome is a fantastic skill to have in life.
+Being able to take full responsibility for your actions and their outcome is a fantastic skill to have in life.
 Your focus should be on how to keep improving rather than stay stuck in emotions.
 Keep your eyes on the prize!

 When playing tennis, you should remain aware of yourself at all times.
 Are your feet placed correctly?
 Will your racket hit the ball from the best angle?
 Where should you aim to trick your opponent?
 The surface you are playing on, as well as your opponent’s game also must be analysed.